lucaferranti/FuzzyLogic.jl/README.md

 Contributions are welcome!
 Here is a small decision tree with useful links.

 - To chat withe the core dev(s), you can use the [element chat][chat-url].
-This is a good entry point for less structures queries.
+This is a good entry point for less structured queries.

 - If you find a bug or want to request a feature, [open an issue](https://github.com/lucaferranti/FuzzyLogic.jl/issues).